IkramKhan-DevOps/gda/README.md

 - Please make sure to create a superuser to access the admin panel

 ## CONTRIBUTING
-This project is supervised Technical Directory of <a href="">Galyat Development Authority</a> and developed and maintained by <a href="https://exarth.com/">Team Exarth</a>.
+This project is supervised Technical Directory of <a href="">Galiyat Development Authority</a> and developed and maintained by <a href="https://exarth.com/">Team Exarth</a>.